llafuente/language-spec/spec/language/error-handling.md

 While the syntax of error handling is the common try/catch/finally.
 It does not rely on stack trickery or implementation details.

-The compiler shall annotate any function that throws and exception

 *Syntax*

 ```syntax